 You must provide written notice.
 Additionally, you must provide a copy of your military orders or a letter from your commanding officer verifying the reason that you are terminating the lease (e.g., that you received PCS orders, or that you have been ordered to deploy in excess of 90 days.)

-12. Q. What about civilian spouses who sign the lease?
+7. Q. What about civilian spouses who sign the lease?
 Are their obligations terminated?

-13. Q. What if my spouse signed the lease but I did not?
+8. Q. What if my spouse signed the lease but I did not?
 Can my civilian spouse use the SCRA to terminate the lease?

-14. Q. My lease has a military clause that addresses early lease termination.
+9. Q. My lease has a military clause that addresses early lease termination.
 What effect does that clause have on my ability to terminate early?

-15. Q. Is there any way that the landlord can make me waive, or give up, my right to early lease termination?
+10. Q. Is there any way that the landlord can make me waive, or give up, my right to early lease termination?

-SCRA lease termination rights may be waived, but to be legally effective, the waiver must comply with certain requirements.
+The SCRA specifically says that it can be waived, but to be legally effective, the waiver must comply with the following requirements.

 a.
 The waiver must be in writing;

 b.
 The waiver must be on a document separate from the lease;

 c.
 The waiver must be signed by the SM;